snehansu-dev/acmeAir/README.md

 ## Git Setup

-- Each service has its own `.gitignore`
+-  `.gitignore` is placed at root level
 - `.idea/` folders and build outputs are ignored

 ---